vikash-bhardwaj/ai-code-companion-documentation/README.md

 - You will see input box to enter the access key, paste the access key and hit `Return/Enter`.
 Please refer below screenshots:
   ![Access Key Input screenshot for providing AI Provider Access key](./assets/access-key-input.png)

-### This extension contributes the following settings for it's users:
+### This extension contributes the following settings:
 #### Extension's settings screenshot:
 ![Extension's settings screenshot](./assets/extension-settings.png)